-Ohio Regional Music Arts and Cultural Outreach (ORMACO) continues its free Wadsworth Library concert series with James and Madelaine MacQueen performing folk songs as viewed through a classical lens on September 12, 2021, at 2 pm.
+Ohio Regional Music Arts and Cultural Outreach (ORMACO) continues its free Concerts in the Country concert series with Cleveland-based James and Madelaine MacQueen performing folk songs as viewed through a classical lens.

 About the Artists